-Cubs' Maddon: Slide rule doesn't belong in game
+Maddon: Slide rule doesn't belong in baseball

-ST. LOUIS -- After Saturday's 5-3 loss to the St. Louis Cardinals, Chicago Cubs manager Joe Maddon and pitcher Jon Lester ripped into the slide rule at second base, which cost their team a run in the close defeat.
+ST. LOUIS -- After the Chicago Cubs' 5-3 loss to the St. Louis Cardinals on Saturday, Cubs manager Joe Maddon and pitcher Jon Lester ripped into the slide rule, which cost their team a run in the close defeat.

 "I have no idea why these rules are part of our game," a steaming Maddon said after the loss.
 "There was an out created there.
 That was just one out they did not have to earn.
 I totally, absolutely disagree with that.
 It has nothing to do with safety and protecting the middle infielder."

 The play happened with one out in the top of the fifth inning and the Cubs trailing 3-1.
-Rookie Ian Happ, playing in his first major league game, slid into second base on an Anthony Rizzo ground ball back to pitcher Carlos Martinez.
+Cubs rookie Ian Happ, playing in his first major league game, slid into second base on Anthony Rizzo's ground ball back to pitcher Carlos Martinez.
 As Kyle Schwarber crossed the plate Happ made a perfect slide but ended up a few feet past second while shortstop Aledmys Diaz ate the ball.
 He had no chance at a double play.
 Happ was called out along with Rizzo as the rule states a runner must continue contact with the bag even after the slide.

 "When you're sliding on dirt and you have momentum you just keep going," Maddon said.
 "There was no malicious intent there whatsoever.
 The rule does not belong in the game.